Jakub-Goluch/VAE_lung_cancer/README.md

 # Variational Autoencoder for chess X-ray images with pneumonia

-The goal of this project was to learn how to use Variational Autoencoders (VAE) to reduce dimensionaly representation of an image data and to use VAE as a synthetic data generator.
-I used chest X-ray dataset with pacients who were healty and those who suffered from pneumonia.
+The aim of this project was to learn how to use Variational Autoencoders (VAE) to reduce dimensionaly representation of an image data and how to use VAE as a synthetic data generator.
+I used chest X-ray dataset with pacients who were healty and those who suffer from pneumonia.

 ## Image encoding and decoding